United Reformed Church

 The core purposes of the role are:

-• to coordinate safeguarding policy and procedures in the local church
+• coordinate safeguarding policy and procedures in the local church

-• to be the first point of contact for all safeguarding issues in the church
+• be the first point of contact for all safeguarding issues in the church

-• to refer safeguarding matters to statutory authorities and the Synod Safeguarding Officer.
+• refer safeguarding matters to the Synod Safeguarding Officer (SSO) and statutory authorities when necessary

-A sample role description, giving much more detail, is provided here as an Appendix to Good Practice 6.
+A sample role description is provided in Resource S1 of Good Practice 6.

 Key abilities, characteristics and tasks of safeguarding coordinators

-• Ability to keep sensitive information confidential – information relating to any alleged abuse/safeguarding incidents in the local church will normally be only shared with a small group – the Synod Safeguarding Officer, the minister or interim moderator, the statutory agencies to whom a safeguarding referral is being made (such as Children’s or Adult Services and/or the police).
-The Synod Safeguarding Officer should always be informed whenever referrals are made to any statutory agency.
+• the ability to keep sensitive information confidential – information relating to any alleged abuse/safeguarding incidents in the local church will normally be only shared with a small group – the Synod Safeguarding Officer, the minister or interim moderator, the statutory agencies to whom a safeguarding referral is being made (such as Children’s or Adult Services and/or the police).

-• Calm, consistent, fair, hard to shock – you may be involved with challenging situations concerning people you/the church have long trusted … you must act appropriately and in line with church policies at all times.
+• being calm, consistent, fair, hard to shock – you may be involved with challenging situations concerning people you/the church have long trusted … you must act appropriately and in line with church policies at all times.

-• To be wise and have sound judgement – including knowing when to seek advice and from whom.
+• wisdom and sound judgement – including knowing when to seek advice and from whom

-• An efficient and organised administrator – among other things safeguarding coordinators are responsible for completing the safeguarding section of the Annual Church Return.
-For more information on the Annual Church Return, specifically how to complete the safeguarding section, please see Appendix H1 to Good Practice 6.
+• efficient and organised administration – among other things, safeguarding coordinators are responsible for completing the safeguarding section of the Annual Church Return and keeping records of training

-• To advocate effectively – making others in the church aware of all relevant safeguarding policies and procedures.
+• being an advocate for good safeguarding practice in the church and making others aware of all relevant policies and procedures.

 Confidentiality and information sharing